MixV2/EpicResearch/README.md

     - `token_to_token` (thanks Jaren)

 ## 1.3 MCP
 In the words of Epic Games, Fortnite has a service called the MCP which players contact in order to retrieve game profiles, statistics, items, matchmaking info and more.
+The MCP is also utilised on other titles by Epic Games such as [Unreal Tournament](https://www.epicgames.com/unrealtournament/) and [Battle Breakers](https://www.epicgames.com/battlebreakers/en-US/home).

   ### 1.3.1 Profile IDs
   Profiles are seperate for each part of the game.
 For example, a STW profile will contain information about your STW heroes whilst a BR profile will contain information about your BR characters.